-Learn about inspiring Indigenous peoples who have helped shape Canadian history.
+Learn about inspiring Indigenous peoples who have helped shape Canadian history and continue to impact our nation.

 On this page